Scientific name: Myriophyllum heterophyllum

 - It prefers neutral to slightly acidic water.

-How Do I Distinguish It Form Native Species?
+How Do I Distinguish It From Native Species?

 The variable-leaf milfoil may be confused with the native western milfoil, M. hippuroides.
 If you need help with plant identification, please contact your local county weed board.